evinism/mistql/docs/docs/tutorial/syntax-overview.md

 "hello"[0] == "h"
 ```

-Negative numbers are used to index from the end of the string or array.
+Negative numbers are used to index arrays from the end of the string or array.

 ```
 "hello"[-1] == "o"
 [1, 2, 3, 4, 5][-2] == 4
 ```

-Ranges can be specified via bracket-and-colon syntax:
+Array ranges can be specified via bracket-and-colon syntax:

 ```
 [1, 2, 3, 4, 5][1:3] == [2, 3]